carloscarvallo/edger/README.md

 edger --download-bundle
 ```

-## Apigee API Edge Managment scopes
+## Apigee API Edge Management scopes
-When you make changes to the Endpoint Main Proxy file/files _for example regularly call_ `default.xml` on the `/proxies` folder _Apigee Edge Management API_ does not support a granular update for this file, it have to update the complete package, this operation requires some time and task, mainly related to the Apigee Edge Management API.
-These tasks are compress the folder, prepare, perform the verification against Apigee API and then update the Proxy remotely, it takes some time according to the size of the Project, the same behavior is applied to the file/files of Target Endpoint.
+When you make changes to the Endpoint Main Proxy file/files _for example regularly call_ `default.xml` on the `/proxies` folder _Apigee Edge Management API_ does not support a granular update for this file, it has to update the complete package, this operation requires some time and tasks, mainly related to the Apigee Edge Management API.
+These tasks are compressing the folder, preparing, performing the verification against Apigee API and then updating the Proxy remotely.
+It'd take some time according to the size of the Project.
+The same behavior is applied to the file/files of Target Endpoint.

 ## ToDo:
 - Support for automatic updates on Target Endpoint files
 - Support for a `json` configuration file
 - Support for basic configuration variables on the Edger commander
 - Support for CI with Gitlab and Github
-- Emits a exception when the API Proxy folder is not present
+- Generate an exception when the API Proxy folder is not present
 - Watch type of events based on chokidar
 - Watch event treatment
 - Invalid Apigee credentials treatment
-- Error treatments from Request (authentication errors, invalid file type) and from response (statusCode, cb error, etc)
+- Error treatment from Request (authentication errors, invalid file type) and from Response (statusCode, cb error, etc)

  Tested with Nodejs 8.6.0, 8.7.0